leliarhodes72/leliarhodes72.github.io/_portfolio/portfolio-2.md

 An initial inspection of text pairs revealed substantial stylistic variation between authors.
 However, many pairs that were semantically similar—due to common topics, genres, or even quotation—did not share authorship.
 As a result, naive semantic similarity was not sufficient for classification, and deeper stylistic analysis was necessary.

 One illustrative example of a text pair from the dataset was:
-> Span 1: "It mounted now above that line of metal stages in the distance.
-And as Grantline gestured, I saw from Venus the same sword-like beam streaming off almost to cross our own."
+> Span 1: “It mounted now above that line of metal stages in the distance.
+And as Grantline gestured, I saw from Venus the same sword-like beam streaming off almost to cross our own.”
 >
-> Span 2: "Grantline and I, with a mutual thought, ran around the balcony and gazed to where Mars had set.
-A narrow radiance was streaming up among the stars off there."
+> Span 2: “Grantline and I, with a mutual thought, ran around the balcony and gazed to where Mars had set.
+A narrow radiance was streaming up among the stars off there.”

 While these spans clearly relate thematically, the model had to decide whether these similarities indicated a shared author or not.
+This example also illustrates the difficulty of separating **topic similarity** from **stylometric consistency**—a distinction central to authorship attribution tasks.

 ## Preprocessing and Feature Engineering